Sussex Dolphin Project

 Mission

-Sussex Dolphin Project is committed to protecting local dolphin species through research, awareness and education to deliver ecosystem-level restoration and rejuvenation.
+Sussex Dolphin Project is committed to understanding and protecting local dolphin species through research, awareness and education.

 The project was launched in 2018, as part of the World Cetacean Alliance (WCA), the world’s largest marine conservation partnership, which champions the protection of marine habitats through community engagement.